alex-toy/darties/README.md

 in order to run the container based off of the webserver image. **Airflow** will be running at : http://localhost:8080.
 You should be seeing the following screen :
 <img src="generals/airflow_screen.png" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

-8. Trigger initial_dag.
+8. Trigger *initial_dag*.
 In your AWS console, you will see many files uploaded inside your *S3/::darties* bucket.
-9. Trigger global_dag.
+9. Trigger *global_dag*.
 In your AWS Redshift console, you will see the staging tables and the star model created as described up above.
 10. Once done, don't forget to *release_resources.py* !!!!